mikechambers/StringConvert/README.md

 * Encode URI Component
 * Decode URI Component
 * Strip Trailing Whitespace : Strips all extraneous whitespace from lines.
 Useful for cleaning up JavaScript code that needs to pass JSLint.
+* Convert Tabs to Spaces
+* Convert Spaces to Tabs

 ## Installation